Synchronicity From Synchronized Chaos: Sync in Quantum Theory

-A Planck-scale foam-like structure in space-time was posited by Hawking \cite{Haw78} in the context of a procedure to quantize classical general relativity where that structure contributes significantly to a sum over alternative {\it Euclidean} space- time geometries (i.e. with signature ++++).
-Here we propose a role for microwormholes in ordinary Lorentzian (signature -+++) space-time.
-Such a suggestion is consistent with theoretical arguments \cite{Bom} and experimental evidence \cite{AC} for fundamental granularity in space-time structure.
-As explained in the Appendix, microwormholes may arise in a variant of general relativity defined by equations that are generally covariant but scale-dependent, and a weak divergence that arises from the recirculation of virtual quanta through wormholes may be avoided if the wormholes are sufficiently narrow.
+A Planck-scale foam-like structure in space-time was posited by Hawking \cite{Haw78} in the context of a procedure to quantize classical general relativity where that structure contributes significantly to a sum over alternative {\it Euclidean} space-time geometries.
+The question here is about the possible role of microwormholes in long-range synchronization, without transmission of information, in ordinary Lorentzian space-time.
+That possibility is consistent with theoretical arguments \cite{Bom} and experimental evidence \cite{AC} for fundamental granularity in space-time structure.
+In the Appendix, it is explained that microwormholes could arise in a variant of general relativity defined by equations that are generally covariant but scale-dependent, and a weak divergence that arises from the recirculation of virtual quanta through wormholes may be avoided if the wormholes are sufficiently narrow.
+Our wormholes are reminiscent of those in the original construction of Wheeler \cite{Whe}, who suggested that lines of electric force are always closed if positive and negative charges are thus connected at the microlevel.
+In the absence of a theory of Planck-scale processes, other forms for the non-local physical connection could be considered, but general-relativistic wormholes are a natural starting point for any such construction.
+Indeed, Maldacena and Susskind have recently suggested that non-traversible wormholes mediate EPR correlations in standard quantum theory \cite{MS2013}.
+A modicum of traversibility, as described in the Appendix, could then support a non-local deterministic interpretation.

-The systems that must synchronize are defined on two-dimensional horizons at the mouths of the wormholes.
-It is consistent with the holographic principle \cite{tHooft93, Sus} that such 2D fields capture the essential information about the full three-dimensional systems.
-Synchronization of fields on 2D horizons is also consistent with suggestions that fields reprsenting 2D turbulence in fluids, but not 3D turbulence, can be made to synchronize \cite{Dua01}.
+If connections are formed by joining micro black holes, as might coincide with particles in an EPR pair, the systems that must synchronize are defined on two-dimensional horizons at the mouths of the wormholes.
+It is consistent with the holographic principle \cite{tHooft93},\cite{Sus} that such 2D fields capture the essential information about the full three-dimensional systems.

-If we stipulate, with Palmer, that the synchronization manifold is fundamental, because the physical world never leaves it, then no wormholes are needed: We have two dynamical systems defining an anticorrelated EPR pair, {{\bf x}} {{\bf y}} $\dot{\bx} = F(\bx)$, and $\dot{\by} = G(\by)$,with $\bx\in R^N$ and $\by\in R^N$.
+On the other hand, if we stipulate, with Palmer, that the synchronization manifold is fundamental, because the physical world never leaves it, then no wormholes are needed: We have two dynamical systems defining an anticorrelated EPR pair, {{\bf x}} {{\bf y}} $\dot{\bx} = F(\bx)$, and $\dot{\by} = G(\by)$,with $\bx\in R^N$ and $\by\in R^N$.
 The dynamics are modified so as to couple the systems:

 and there is some locally invertible function $\Phi:R^N\rightarrow R^N$ such that $||\Phi(\bx)-\by||\rightarrow 0$ as $t\rightarrow\infty$.
 Then the coupled dynamics are also defined by the two autonomous systems